Easy recipes from around the World, including Great British classics, dinners and snacks

 • Worcestershire sauce

-• Hot chicken stock
+• hot chicken stock

-• Bay leaf
+• bay leaf

-• Sea salt and freshly ground black pepper
+• sea salt and freshly ground black pepper

-• Potatoes - Maris Piper (floury potatoes)
+• potatoes - Maris Piper (floury variety potatoes)

-Recommended Equipment
+Recommended equipment

 A Mandoline Slicer - vital for getting your potatoes thin enough, or they won't cook.

-A good casserole dish
+A medium-sized lidded casserole dish

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below!

-main,
+main, dinner

 English

-Yield: 3-4
+Yield: 4-5

 Author: Jan Bennett

-Lancashire Hotpot James Martin Recipe
+Lancashire Hotpot Recipe

-Lancashire Hotpot James Martin Recipe
+Lancashire Hotpot Recipe

 Comfort food at its best - perfect for a cold winter's day.
 I served mine with braised red cabbage which was really lovely.